gaufde/mvi-file-attachment/README.md

 If you want to display the short title: [mvi_fa_frontend_form form="false" use_short_title="true"].

 I suggest putting the shortcode [mvi_fa_frontend_form] in a template or theme hook so that it renders of every single page.
 Then, if you would like to make buttons that link to the form (or trigger a modal if you put the form in a pop-up), then use [mvi_fa_frontend_form form="false" use_short_title="true"] as the button text.

+## Features

+When a download file on a post is updated, all existing user download links will still find and deliver the new file, even if the file path changed.

+Download files are stored in a folder in the website root.
+That way, with the proper folder permissions, it is impossible for anyone to directly access a download file.

+Download files are not shown in Wordpress media.
+That way, an admin can not accidentally delete a download file.

+Once a week, the site admin is emailed a CSV export of all submissions.
+Additionally, the CSV file is saved in a folder outside of the public root.
+This should keep user data reasonably safe.

+If Mailchimp API details are saved in settings, then the plugin will handle subscribing users if the choose to.
+The plugin will tag the user with three tags: 'Downloaded PDF,' 'the_title_of_the_post_they_downloaded_from,' and 'their_professional_role.'
+Those last two tags are dynamic and so the values will depend on each submission.

+If the user is already in the Mailchimp list, then each time they submit a download request, the tags will be updated appropriately.
+Each user is only allowed to have one professional role at a time.